Sustainability in the Curriculum

 Learn more: Sustainability Across the Curriculum page

 These workshops are interdisciplinary and intermediate with the purpose of helping you review and update your syllabus so that it qualifies for inclusion in the SUSCAT.
 They are designed to guide language revisions in course documents so that they more accurately reflect the way that the courses have already incorporated sustainability.
 This will not only communicate to students the role of sustainability in the courses but also allow each to contribute to Cal Poly's overall status on the AASHE ratings.

 Learn more: Quick Qualify Workshop page

 Sustainability Course (Re)Design Retreat

-This 3-day summer camp is meant to give educators time and space to design sustainability-focussed courses (or units within courses) in a collaborative and stimulating environment.
-In three days you will take your initial concepts and build them into your course curriculum.
+This 3-day summer retreat is meant to give educators time and space to design sustainability-focussed courses (or units within courses) in a collaborative and stimulating environment.
+In three days, you will take your initial concepts and build them into your course curriculum.
 This workshop is for those who want to integrate their passion for sustainability literacy into courses they are already teaching.
-It is also ideal for educators who have completed the Sustainability Across the Curriculum workshop and want help with course development.

 Learn more: Sustainability Course (Re)Design Retreat page

 This is for all Cal Poly educators with interests in incorporating sustainability principles and practices across the curriculum.
 Participants will be collaborating on projects that explore methods and assess outcomes related to sustainability education in a wide variety of disciplines and courses.
 Findings could support refined approaches to curriculum infusion and scholarly work (e.g., presentations, publications).